-Currently, GCA has ongoing partnerships with the following colleges/universities: Regent University, Liberty University, Cedarville University, Grand Canyon University, and Tidewater Community College.

-• Admission: Enrollment is open to students who qualify based upon the criteria established by the university or college and by GCA.
+- Dual Credit is available through the following colleges/universities: Regent University, Liberty University, Cedarville University, Grand Canyon University, Asbury University, and Tidewater Community College. - Parents are encouraged to contact the student's university of choice to determine eligibility acceptance. - Parents are responsible for paying any collegiate admission fees. - High School tuition is not discounted for dual enrollment courses. - Admission: Enrollment is open to students who qualify based upon the criteria established by the university or college and by GCA.
 Administration reserves the right to decline admission to a dual enrollment class based on the student's overall academic performance.
-Students who have finished their second semester of junior year may pursue the college credit option.
-(In some cases, juniors in the second semester may qualify for participation).
 The admission requirements (required forms and applications) vary by institution and are dictated by the college/university.
-Qualified students must maintain full time status as a student of Greenbrier Christian Academy to fulfill the requirements of the diploma program established by the Board and to comply with any regulations for extra-curricular activities or sports.
-There is no reduction of high school tuition for students participating in the dual credit program.
+Qualified students must maintain full time status as a student of Greenbrier Christian Academy to fulfill the requirements of the diploma program established by the Board and to comply with any regulations for extra-curricular activities or sports. - granted by the Registrar or the Academic Dean.
+It is the responsibility of the student to determine if the early college credits earned will transfer to their intended college.